Sup2point0/Assort/Yu-Gi-Oh!/archetypes/World Affinity.md

 - View the deck on [DuelingBook](https://duelingbook.com/deck?id=12012335)!
 - Tip: hover over a card to view its card text.
-- Note: ratios are not exact – they only indicate a card’s place within the archetype.
+- Note: the number of copies are not exact – they only indicate a card’s place within the archetype.

 <details open>
   <summary> <b> display </b> </summary>